gauthamnairvm/trex-app/README.md

 ## 🤝 Contributions

-We welcome issues, suggestions, and pull requests.
+TREX is open for issues, suggestions, and pull requests.
 To contribute:

 1. Fork the repo